Artists have to depend on their paints, brushes, and supplies for creating the most beautiful pieces in different weather conditions.

 If you compare with acrylics and watercolor tubes, oil paints can withstand freezing temperature much better than the former two.
 Both acrylic and watercolor paints are water-based, which is why becoming frozen are inevitable for them.
 However, this is not the case with oils.

 Oil paints are obviously oil-based and comprise a freezing temperature completely different from other paints.
-The most common oil used in oil paints is linseed oil which has a freezing pointOpens in a new tab. under –4-degree Fahrenheit.
+The most common oil used in oil paints is linseed oil which has a freezing point under –4-degree Fahrenheit.
 So, getting an oil paint to freeze is definitely rare.

 In fact, oil paints become quite stiff in the cold, which can be beneficial for many artists who struggle with an oily consistency.
 Besides, the cold weather actually does good for the oil painting by reducing its oxidation rate and thereby preserving it.